-BHSF eligibility staff utilize the Adequate Notice of Home and Community Based Services (Waiver) Decision Form 18-W to notify individuals by mail if they have not been approved for Medicaid financing of Home and Community Based Waiver services due to financial ineligibility.
-A separate page is attached to this form entitled "Your Fair Hearing Rights".
-This page contains information on how to request a fair hearing, how to obtain free legal assistance, and a section to complete if the individual is requesting a fair hearing.
-If the child/youth does not return this form, it does not prohibit his right to appeal and receive a fair hearing.

-All Administrative Hearings are conducted in accordance with the Louisiana Administrative Procedure Act, La.
+BHSF eligibility staff utilize the Adequate Notice of Home and Community Based Services (Waiver) Decision Form 18-W to notify applicants/members by mail if they have not been approved for Medicaid coverage for the CSoC waiver due to financial ineligibility.
+A separate page is attached to this form entitled "Your Fair Hearing Rights," which contains information on how to request a fair hearing, how to obtain free legal assistance, and a section to complete if the applicant/member would like to request a state fair hearing.
+All administrative hearings are conducted in accordance with the Louisiana Administrative Procedure Act, La.
 R.S.
 49:950 et seq.
 Any party may appear and be heard at any appeals proceeding through an attorney at law or through a designated representative.

 Copies of all notices and documentation of appeal decisions are maintained by the PIHP.
-The Administrative Law Judge in the Division of Administrative Law maintains records on the State Fair Hearings and records on the formal hearing.
+The administrative law judge in the Division of Administrative Law maintains records on the state fair hearing and records on the formal hearing.